llm-bible/llm-bible.github.io/_publications/saparov2023testing.markdown

 bibkey: saparov2023testing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.15269"}
-tags: ['Fine Tuning', 'Prompting', 'Training Techniques', 'Uncategorized']
+tags: ['Fine Tuning', 'Prompting', 'Training Techniques']
 ---
 Given the intractably large size of the space of proofs, any model that is capable of general deductive reasoning must generalize to proofs of greater